MrBounty/HEG/README.md

 `, &user)
 ```

-If you use authentification, you need to provide the auth cookie to get access to the global `currentUser`:
+If you use authentification, you need to provide the auth cookie to get access to the global variable `currentUser`:
 ```go
 var lastArea Area
 err := edgeGlobalClient.WithGlobals(map[string]interface{}{"ext::auth::client_token": c.Cookies("my-auth-token")}).QuerySingle(edgeCtx, `